jquery/jquery-migrate/warnings.md

 **Cause**: The `.pipe()` method on a `jQuery.Deferred` object was deprecated as of jQuery 1.8, when the `.then()` method was changed to perform the same function.

 **Solution**: In most cases it is sufficient to change all occurrences of `.pipe()` to `.then()`.
 Ensure that you aren't relying on context/state propagation (e.g., using `this`) or synchronous callback invocation, which were dropped from `.then()` for Promises/A+ interoperability as of jQuery 3.0.

+### JQMIGRATE: jQuery.fx.interval is deprecated

+**Cause**: As of jQuery 3.0 the `jQuery.fx.interval` property can be used to change the animation interval _only_ on browsers that do not support the `window.requestAnimationFrame()` method.
+That is currently only Internet Explorer 9 and the Android Browser.
+Once support is dropped for these browsers, the property will serve no purpose and it will be removed.

+**Solution**: Find and remove code that changes or uses `jQuery.fx.interval`.
+If the value is being used by code in your page or a plugin, the code may be making assumptions that are no longer valid.
+The default value of `jQuery.fx.interval` is `13` (milliseconds), which could be used instead of accessing this property.

 ### JQMIGRATE: jQuery.fn.andSelf() is deprecated and removed, use jQuery.fn.addBack()